Dealing with Russia

 Carl Bildt

-Co-Chair of the European Council on Foreign Relations (ECFR), former Swedish Minister for Foreign Affairs and former Swedish Prime Minister
+Co-Chair of the European Council on Foreign Relations (ECFR), former Swedish minister for foreign affairs, former Swedish prime minister and and Trustee of Friends of Europe

 At times like these it seems appropriate to reflect on the state both of Europe and the world.
 There’s little doubt that the European order, indeed the global order, that we’ve been trying to shape is changing in profound ways.